Cost of Attendance

 Less Half-Tuition Scholarship ($22,275) ($22,275) ($22,275)

-*All students receive a half-tuition scholarship.
-Please visit here for eligibility and Satisfactory Academic Progress policy.
+All students in good standing receive a half-tuition scholarship.
+Please visit our Eligibility & Satisfactory Academic Progress webpage to learn more.

 The international student fee is $1,005 per semester ($2,010 for one year).

 Additional financial aid will be provided to the students with the greatest demonstrated need to help cover tuition, housing, food, books, supplies, etc. The amount of additional aid will be based upon demonstrated financial need.
-First-time students must complete the FAFSA to be considered for additional financial aid.
-Additionally, The Cooper Union also offers merit scholarships to students who qualify.
+First-time students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for additional financial aid.
+The Cooper Union also offers merit scholarships to students who qualify.

-**Off-campus students must submit a valid, signed, and official copy of their lease/sublease.
+Off-campus students must submit a valid, signed, and official copy of their lease/sublease.
 If subleasing, a notarized letter with a copy of the signed, official lease by the person whose name appears on the lease must be provided.
-Failure to meet this deadline will result in your financial aid application being adjusted to a lower cost of attendance and your financial aid package may be adversely impacted as a result.
+Failure to meet this deadline will result in the financial aid application being adjusted to a lower (COA) and may adversely impact the financial aid package.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.